Time-periodic behaviour in one- and two-dimensional interacting particle systems: Introduction and motivation

+While a classical result due to Mountford and Ramirez--Varadhan, see \cite{mountford_coupling_1995} and \cite{ramirez_relative_1996}, from the 90s shows that, for one-dimensional interacting particle systems with finite-range interactions, all limit points of the associated measure-valued dynamics are stationary measures, essentially nothing was known about what can or cannot happen in dimensions $d\geq 2$.

+Perhaps the simplest way in which a limit point $\mu^*$ of $(\mu_t)_{t \geq 0}$ can fail to be a stationary measure is if the system admits a \textit{time-periodic orbit}, i.e., there exists a probability measure $\mu_0$ that has the property that, if the system at time zero is distributed according to this law, then it returns to this law after a finite time $T>0$, but the system has a different distribution at all intermediate times $0<t<T$.
+While it is not so hard to show that this behaviour cannot happen in continuous-time Markov chains on finite state spaces, the situation for interacting particle systems on the infinite lattice $\Z^d$ is much more delicate and very little is known rigorously about interacting particle systems with periodic laws.

+The first example of a non-degenerate interacting particle system which exhibits time-periodic behaviour was constructed in \cite{jahnel_class_2014}, but due to regularity problems, this construction, which was inspired by conjectures in \cite{maes_rotating_2011}, only works in dimensions $d\geq 3$ and left the question of the possibility of time-periodic behaviour for two dimensions in general, and systems with long-range interactions in one spatial dimension widely open.

+More recently, it was shown in \cite{jahnel_long-time_2023} that in dimensions $d=1,2$ reversible interacting particle systems with short-range interactions cannot exhibit time-periodic behaviour.
+So to construct interacting particle systems with time-periodic behaviour in dimensions one and two, it is necessary to violate one of these two assumptions.

-In this article, we extend the construction in \cite{jahnel_class_2014}, which was in turn inspired by conjectures in \cite{maes_rotating_2011}, to one and two dimension.
+In this article, we provide a new proof strategy that allows to extend the construction in \cite{jahnel_class_2014} to one and two dimension.
 In particular, we show that even low-dimensional systems can exhibit time-periodic behaviour and thereby also establish that the result of Mountford and Ramirez--Varadhan does not extend to interacting particle systems with arbitrary interaction range.
+More precisely, we prove the following.

+\begin{theorem} There exists a non-degenerate interacting particle system on $\Z^d$ for $d=1,2$, with finite local state space, translation-invariant and time-homogeneous transition rates and Markov semigroup $(S(t))_{t\ge 0}$ that satisfies the following properties. \begin{enumerate}[(a)] \item It admits a unique translation-invariant time-stationary measure. \item There exists a non-trivial family of measures $\{\nu_t \colon t \in [0,2\pi]\}$ that are not time-stationary w.r.t.~the dynamics but such that